Surveying Instructor / Adjunct Faculty

 Position Summary

 The Seattle Colleges are looking for innovative and dedicated faculty members who have a demonstrated commitment to working within a college community that is diverse and serves students from a broad spectrum of socioeconomic and academic backgrounds.
-Faculty will teach part-time in a wide range of Computer Science courses.
+Faculty will teach part-time in a wide range of Chemistry courses.
 Successful applicants will have the ability to work effectively with students, colleagues, staff and others in a campus climate that promotes cultural diversity and multicultural understanding in an urban environment.

 Successful applicants may be invited to interview at one of the colleges in the Seattle Colleges District, North Seattle, Seattle Central, or South Seattle.
 Specific teaching assignments will be dependent on the instructor's background, scheduling, and available courses.